-Chances are you have witnessed a dog suffering from pharyngeal gag reflux – commonly known as reverse sneezing.
+Chances are you have witnessed a dog suffering from pharyngeal gag reflex – commonly known as reverse sneezing.
 During an episode, the dog will freeze, extend its neck, squeeze its eyes closed, and rapidly inhale air with a loud snorting sound.

 The term reverse sneeze is used because it can look and sound like your dog is doing just that – inhaling a raspy, honking sneeze rather than expelling one!